🔒 Hacked

 The Discovery

-Hostinger’s malware scanner flagged a suspicious file:
+The hosting provider’s malware scanner flagged a suspicious file:

 /storage/app/public/kjrce03dcm.php